rsdoiel/pttk/pdtk-blogit.1.md

 *pdtk blogit* includes an option to set the prefix path to the blog posting.
-In this way you could have separate blogs structures for things like podcasts or videocasts.
+In this way you could have separate blogs structures for things like podcasts or video casts.

 ```shell
     # Add a landing page for the podcast